 Nevertheless, it is not difficult to conclude that, after the Herodians lost power, some of the Samaritans, despite their dislike of the Jerusalem priesthood and the Temple at Jerusalem, fell under the same kind of Pharisaical pressures that affected the Boethusians and other Sadducees.

-Over the years some of the Samaritans would have found it necessary to make the same kind of compromise that the Boethusians of the first century C.E. had made in their celebration of the Passover.
+Over the years some of the Samaritans would have found it necessary to make the same kind of compromise that the Boethusians of the 1st century C.E. had made in their celebration of the Passover.

 Different Samaritan Sects